MAGDALY27/Showcase/README.md

-# Showcase
+# World Bank - Financial Inclusion Index Web Scrapping Tool
-This repository presents a quick overview of my experience and abilities.
+This repository presents a quick overview of an exercise for web scrapping the Findex from the World Bank.